Abubakar Tafawa Balewa, Nigeria's First Prime Minister

 Some political observers have concluded that this relationship with Bello hindered Tafawa Balewa in handling the major crises which arose in the first years of Nigeria’s independence.
 It was one of these crises, the Western Region elections of 1965, which led to chaos in the Western Region and was the immediate cause of the downfall of Tafawa Balewa’s government.

 Today, his portrait adorns the ₦5 note.
-The Abubakar Tafawa Balewa University, Bauchi in Bauchi State is named in his honour.
+Also, the Abubakar Tafawa Balewa University, Bauchi, Bauchi State, is named in his honour.